-The best small printers: tried and tested by us
+The best small printers — 7 buys tried and tested by us

 Why you can trust Real Homes Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-The Canon PIXMA TR150 is perfect for those whose printing needs don't always arise at home, with its super-portable design and high-quality results earning the top spot for best full-size small printer.
+The Canon Pixma TR150 is perfect for those whose printing needs don't always arise at home, with its super-portable design and high-quality results earning our second-best spot.
 Thanks to its small size and decent 4800 DPI, you can print easily from a phone or tablet so long as it is hooked up to Wi-Fi.
 In addition, Apple AirPrint and Google Cloud Print compatibility make it super easy to print on the go.

-At just 12 inches long by 2 inches tall, this small compact printer will easily fit into a backpack or carry-on for travel.
+At just 32.2 centimetres long by 6.6 centimetres tall, this small compact printer will easily fit into a backpack or carry-on for travel.
 In addition, there's the option to purchase a rechargeable battery, so you can print out your pictures even when travelling between destinations.
 Again, all you need is Wi-Fi.
-Note: previous models of the PIXMA TR150 didn't come with a battery pack, which was a bit of a downside for a portable device!
+Note: previous models of the Pixma TR150 didn't come with a battery pack, which was a bit of a downside for a portable device!
 This has been rectified.

-Our top choice for best mini printer, the Canon SELPHY Square QX10, is designed more as a way to have fun and avoid a trip to the printers than anything more substantial, producing cute Polaroid-style snaps using dye sublimation technology.
-In addition, the SELPHY app lets you customize your photos with custom frames, text, and more, and the printer is completely portable.
+Our top choice for the best mini printer, the Canon Selphy Square QX10, is designed more as a way to have fun and avoid a trip to the printers than anything more substantial, producing cute Polaroid-style snaps using dye sublimation technology.
+In addition, the Selphy app lets you customise your photos with frames, text, and more, and the printer is completely portable.

-When testing, we had some trouble with the ink cartridge getting jammed, but before this, we were impressed by the quality of the printouts compared to some produced by other Zinc printers.
+When testing, we had some trouble with the ink cartridge getting jammed, but before this, we were impressed by the quality of the printouts compared to some produced by other zero ink (zink) printers.
 The paper also has an optional sticky back should you want to place the snaps in a scrapbook or something similar.

-Like other mini Bluetooth printers, the resolution of the photos printed with this option from KODAK aren't going to be anything to write home about, but for a bit of fun, while you're out and about, you can't go wrong.
-Peel the back off the paper, and you can print out a batch of personalized stickers that you can plaster around your room or belongings.
+Like other mini Bluetooth printers, the resolution of the photos printed with this option from Kodak isn't going to be anything to write home about, but perfect for a bit of fun while you're out and about.
+Peel the back off the paper, and you can print out a batch of personalised stickers that you can plaster around your room or belongings.

 You can edit pictures using the app and easily print them from your mobile devices via Bluetooth.
 However, the battery life is lacking compared to other tiny printers, so ensure you're fully charged before leaving the house!
-The KODAK Step encourages us to print our photos instead of hiding them in photo reels.
-Unfortunately, for this reason, they can't be used with PCs or laptops and only work via Bluetooth from a mobile device.
+The Kodak Step encourages users to print their photos instead of hiding them in their phones' photo albums.
+Unfortunately, for this reason, they can't be used with laptops and only work via Bluetooth from a mobile device.

 You can print wirelessly so long as there’s a Wi-Fi connection, and you can even charge the battery up via the USB car adapter in time for your next meeting.
 It also works with Amazon Alexa and Google Assistant for voice control.
 The respectably high DPI promises excellent quality printouts, while the LCD screen allows for easy set-up and keeping an eye on ink levels.

-You can use the HP Sprocket app to customize your photos with emojis, borders, and text, making each printout entirely personal and accurately representing the moment you took the picture.
+You can use the HP Sprocket app to customise your photos with emojis, borders, and text, making each printout entirely personal and accurately representing the moment you took the picture.
 Connect the app to your Facebook account or connect the device to your phone via Bluetooth for easy, on-the-go printouts.
-The Sprocket also comes in four gorgeous colours - black noir, blush pink (pictured), lilac and luna pearl (white).
+The Sprocket also comes in four gorgeous colours: black noir, blush pink (pictured), lilac, and luna pearl (white).